ja-guzzle/docs/docs/How to guides/Ingest data/Working with Multiple files.md

 ## Support for File Pattern in Source Section

-Ingestion activity allows specifying the initial (or root) path when defining the data store as explained [File datastores ](http://link).
+Ingestion activity allows specifying the initial (or root) path when defining the data store as explained.
 The `File Pattern` setting is treated as relative to the path  specified in the data store.
-Ingestion activity has the same treatment of File Pattern for all the types of [File datastores](link).
+Ingestion activity has the same treatment of File Pattern for all the types of.

 Below describes different options of how `File Pattern` can be specified and its treatment by Ingestion activity